Saksham-Gupta-30/My-Medi/README.md

 ### Step 2: Connect Wallet
 Click on the "Connect Wallet" button in the header to sign in using your wallet.
 This will give you access to your dashboard.

-### Step 3: Upload Medical Records
+### Step 3: Use the Features from the Dashboard
-Upload your medical records securely to the blockchain.
-Your data will be encrypted and accessible only by you and authorized individuals.

-### Step 4: View Medical Records
-View your medical records anytime, anywhere using our secure platform.
-You can download your files as needed.

-### Step 5: Share Access
+Once connected, you can:
+- **Upload Medical Records**: Navigate to the upload section, select your files, and upload them securely to the blockchain.
+- **View Medical Records**: Access the records section to view and download your medical records.
-Share access to your medical records with healthcare providers or family members.
-You control who can view your data.
+- **Share Access**: Share your records with healthcare providers or family members by entering their Ethereum addresses.

-### Step 6: Revoke Access
-Revoke access to your medical records at any time.
-This will prevent unauthorized individuals from viewing your data.
+- **Revoke Access**: Manage and revoke access to your records anytime from the dashboard.

 ## Setting Up My-Medi